Reneator/Godot-RPG-1/README.md

 # Current Version:

-You can find the most recent build on: https://www.grinning-games.de/2d_rpg/2D%20RPG.html
+You can find the most recent build as html5 here: https://www.grinning-games.de/2d_rpg/2D%20RPG.html

+To get the game working you could have to use a different browser.
+For me opera didnt work, but firefox did.

 This game right now is purely for experimentation.
 So dont expect to find much fun besides bugs and glitches.
 This is a learning project.
 Depending on the success, this could develop to a full fledged project.